 Any example needed?

 Let’s take a look at how Marina de Giovanni uses Instagram Stories ads to build awareness and boost ebook sales.

-She created a video Story ad to announce her new ebook and add a link to the landing page where interested viewers could purchase it:
+She created a video Story ad to announce her new ebook.
+She added a link to the landing page where interested viewers could purchase it.